czirkoszoltan/c-econio/README.md

 Colored output and raw keyboard handling for Linux and Windows console in C.

 This package is created for educational purposes.
-For the Windows version, it uses code from the econio library of Eric Tetz.
+For the Windows version, it uses code from the econio library written by Eric Tetz.

 ## Screen and cursor positioning